Is Home Equity Loan Interest Tax Deductible for a Rental Property?

 Mortgage interest: The company that holds the mortgage of your financed property will send out a form 1098 at the beginning of the year.
 This form shows how much you’ve paid in mortgage interest, which is fully tax deductible.

 HELOC interest: Property owners may take out a home equity line of credit to fund large improvements to their rental properties.
-These capital expenditures may include a new roof, HVAC system, or repaving a parking lot for a multiplex.
-The interest payments on home equity loans and home equity lines of credit are tax deductible.
+These capital expenditures may include replacing a roof, HVAC system, or repaving a parking lot for a multiplex.
+Interest payments on home equity loans and home equity lines of credit are tax deductible.

 The Bottom Line